-Enjoy our great Kiwi hospitality while you sit back and relax in our small, comfortable, air-conditioned coaches.
+Enjoy our great Kiwi hospitality while you sit back and relax in our small, comfortable, air-conditioned glass roof vehicles.
 Take in the experience as we travel from Queenstown into the farm country of Southland and around the mountains into the breath-taking Fiordland National Park.
 The beauty of our Milford Sound Tours is that around every corner there is something new to discover and with our small groups, there is plenty of time to enjoy each stop.

-KIWI STYLE BBQ LUNCH OR PICNIC
+KIWI STYLE BBQ LUNCH

 MILFORD SOUND CRUISE